 This is the most common form of Job Cancellation.
 This type of cancellation can happen after the extraction of Audience records is complete and sent to the MessageGears Cloud environment.
 This method of cancellation will not stop all records from being contacted.
 As soon as records are extracted and the Job begins, a batch of records are sent to be contacted.
 Pausing the Job at this point will send instructions to the Cloud Environment to stop processing records, but it will not stop contact for any records currently attempting delivery

-When a Job is cancelled in this manner, no email notification is sent to the Campaign’s Notification Email Address.
+When a Job is cancelled in this way, no email notification is sent to the Campaign’s Notification Email Address.

 Pausing vs Cancelling